wp-plugins/facebook-comment-control/readme.txt

 === Plugin Name ===
 Contributors: Unl3a5h3r
-Special thanks to: Gil Goldshlager, 'pingflood' & 'TH_Wesley Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=N6E42VW26QD66
+Special thanks to: Gil Goldshlager, 'pingflood' & 'TH_Wesley' Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=N6E42VW26QD66
 Tags: comments, spam, facebook, social plugin, social network Requires at least: 3.0
 Tested up to: 3.1
-Stable tag: 1.4
+Stable tag: 2.0

 You have replaced the default Wordpress comments template with the Facebook fb:comments?
 Then this plugin is what you need!